 “What?
 That’s highway robbery,” I spouted, glancing up at that ‘Right Your Plight’ sign.
 “This is top-of-the-line equipment, like you said, and in perfect shape.
 I’ve had them since new, with the filters and everything.
 Besides, you’re asking $650 for that single Canon and two lenses…”

-“No, that’s free enterprise, cost of doing business, the all-American way,” Drexel snapped, poised to turn back toward his pay window.
+“No, that’s free enterprise, the all-American way,” Drexel snapped, poised to turn back toward his pay window.
 “You won’t get any better on this street, and your gear is safer in Golden Bay.
 But it’s your choice, you’re talking to a busy man here….”

-“Hmph, more like my funeral,” I carefully repacked my camera bag, as if sending off a natural born child to foster parents.
-But I was loath to groveling into any other of these pawn shops, at the same time picturing spiralling car storage bills, which left little wiggle room to jew him up, as it were.
+“Hmph, more like free fall,” I carefully repacked my camera bag, as if sending off a natural born child to foster parents.
+But I was loath to groveling into any other of these pawn shops, at the same time picturing spiralling car storage bills, which left little wiggle room to…jew him up, as it were.
 “Let’s get this over with…”

 “Now, there’s a sensible man.”
 The pawnbroker continued on back to his cash cage.
 “Just stick your camera bag into one of our client file boxes there, and step back to my window.”